tomjwells/coti-node-monitoring/README.md

 This method provides:

-- A <a href="https://github.com/grafana/grafana" target="_blank">Grafana</a> dashboard visualisation system, accessible at `https://monitoring.<your-node-url>`
+- A <a href="https://github.com/grafana/grafana" target="_blank">Grafana</a> dashboard visualisation system, accessible at `https://monitoring.<your-node-url>` for Docker users, and `https://<your-node-url>/monitoring` for Systemd users
-- Automatic SSL certificate management for the new subdomain
+- Automatic SSL certificate management for the new subdomain (not necessary for Systemd installations)
 - Server monitoring and health statistics with <a href="https://prometheus.io/docs/introduction/overview/" target="_blank">Prometheus</a>
 - Log tracking and querying with <a href="https://github.com/grafana/loki" target="_blank">Loki</a>

 # Installation Instructions

-This guide uses Docker to run the monitoring components, but is compatible with Coti nodes installed either with the Docker method, or being run with systemd (a.k.a.
-GeordieR's installation scripts).
+This guide uses Docker to build the components that make up the monitoring stack, yet is compatible with Coti nodes installed either with the Docker method, or nodes being run with systemd (a.k.a. <a href="https://cotidocs.geordier.co.uk/">GeordieR's installation scripts</a>).

 If your node is installed with GeordieR's method, you will likely need to run the following commands to install `docker` and `docker-compose`: